boomerang-io/flow.service.engine/README.md

 docker run --name local-mongo -d mongo:latest
 ```

+## Locks

+For distributed locking, we use this [distributed lock](https://github.com/alturkovic/distributed-lock) project with the Mongo implementation.

 ## Change Log

 The following attempts to list the changes from Workflow Service to Workflow Engine